Wall St Week Ahead: Fed may taper without causing market tantrum

 "The Fed already got tapering without actually tapering," said Daniel Heckman, senior fixed income strategist at U.S. Bank Wealth Management in Kansas City, Missouri.

 Key measures of volatility and futures positioning show there is not much fear.
-The CBOE Volatility Index .VIX, the market's favored gauge of Wall Street's anxiety, hovered around 14 on Friday, a level associated with calm markets.
+The CBOE Volatility Index, the market's favored gauge of Wall Street's anxiety, hovered around 14 on Friday, a level associated with calm markets.

 The Fed has said it would wind down its program if it is confident that the economy is improving, particularly that the jobless rate is heading lower.
 If it delays any action, it could raise concerns that it fears economic growth is going to be too anemic without the Fed's help.